by Michael Miller

 If you have children with you, there are all kinds of interactive displays throughout the Museum that will keep them interested.
 Some are hands-on “games.”
 Some are presentations on computer screens.
 But perhaps the most creative is a “sandbox.”
 Here, children are given archaeologist’s brushes which they use to uncover buried artifacts, and . . . . yes, a human skeleton.

 The new Jade Museum focuses on life during that forgotten part of history, in the region that would, centuries later, be called Costa Rica.
-And today, here in this very special place in Downtown San José, you can get a small glimpse of life during this ancient time.
+And today, here in this very special museum in Downtown San José, you can get a small glimpse of life during this ancient time.

 The new Jade Museum is located on the corner of Avenida Central and Calle 13.
 That puts it just across the plaza from the National Museum.
 The hours are Monday through Sunday, from 10 a.m. to 5 p.m.
 Closed Christmas Day and New Years Day.